mshamash/OnePetri/README.md

 ### Help make OnePetri even better!

-OnePetri uses machine learning models to detect petri dishes and plaques (and soon bacterial colonies!).
+OnePetri uses machine learning models to detect Petri dishes and plaques (and soon bacterial colonies!).
 If you're interested in helping expand the training datasets to improve the models' performance, reach out by email to (support@onepetri.ai) .
 OnePetri is also completely open source, with the initial training dataset and app source code publicly available!

 ## Using OnePetri <a name="use"></a>

+### Quick count

+Using the quick count feature, you can quickly get plaque counts for any image from your photo library or taken with your camera!
+Select the photo library or camera button to choose a photo from your library or take one with your camera, respectively.
+Then, Petri dishes will be detected.
+Tap the Petri dish of interest to proceed with analysis on that plate specifically.
+Finally, plaques will be detected and a final count will be returned.
+Don't blink or you'll miss it!

+### Plaque assay

+Choose the plaque assay option from the main menu.
+Using the stepper control, tap the + until reaching the number of plates/dilutions you would like to process.
+A maximum of 15 plates can be analyzed at any given moment.
+Select the plate you would like to analyze first and choose an image or take a photo for analysis.
+Once plaques are counted, the plate will be added to the plaque assay and PFU/mL calculated based on the value entered in the 'volume plated (uL)' field.
+The final averaged titre over all plates is shown at the bottom of the screen.

+*Note*: plate 1 corresponds to tenfold dilution factor 10^-1, plate 2 corresponds to 10^-2, and so on...

+*Note 2*: if you do not have all sequential plates in a dilution series, you may leave those plates blank and they will not be included in the final calculations.

-*Coming soon...*
+*More assays coming soon...*

 ## Contact <a name="contact"></a>
 If you have any questions or comments on OnePetri, please contact Michael Shamash (michael@onepetri.ai) or [create a GitHub issue in this repository](https://github.com/mshamash/OnePetri/issues)!